 Moreover, given the history of unconstitutional treatment of inmates with disabilities, Congress was entitled to conclude that there exists a real risk that some state officials may continue to make decisions about how prisoners with disabilities should be treated based on invidious class-based stereotypes or animus that would be difficult to detect or prove.
 In addition, the perpetual intrusion of the state into every aspect of day-to-day life inherent in prison life makes the prison context an area of great constitutional concern, implicating a broad array of constitutional rights and interests on the part of inmates with disabilities.
 In such a situation, the risk of unconstitutional treatment is sufficient to warrant Title II's prophylactic response.
-See Hibbs, 538 U.S. at 732-733, 735-737 (2003); see also Constantine, 411 F.3d at 490.
+See Hibbs, 538 U.S. at 732-733, 735-737 (remedy of requiring "acrossthe-board" provision of family leave congruent and proportional to problem of employers relying on gender-based stereotypes); see also Constantine, 411 F.3d at 490 (comparing Title II favorably to Title I of the ADA, the Court noted that "it is more likely that disability discrimination in the context of a State's operation of public education programs will be unconstitutional than discrimination in the context of public employment").
 By proscribing governmental conduct, the discriminatory effects of which cannot be or have not been adequately justified, Title II's prophylactic remedy prevents covert intentional discrimination against prisoners with disabilities and provides strong remedies for the lingering effects of past unconstitutional treatment against persons with disabilities in the prison context.

-Given (i) the history of segregation, isolation, and abusive detention, (ii) the resulting entrenched stereotypes, fear, prejudices, and ignorance about inmates with disabilities, (iii) the endurance of unconstitutional treatment, and (iv) the inability of prior legislative responses to resolve the problem, Congress reasonably determined that a simple ban on overt discrimination would be insufficient.
+Given (1) the history of segregation, isolation, and abusive detention, (2) the resulting entrenched stereotypes, fear, prejudices, and ignorance about inmates with disabilities, (3) the endurance of unconstitutional treatment, and (4) the inability of prior legislative responses to resolve the problem, Congress reasonably determined that a simple ban on overt discrimination would be insufficient.
 Such a ban would do little to combat the "stereotypes [that have] created a self-fulfilling cycle of discrimination" against inmates with disabilities, and which, in turn, lead "to subtle discrimination that may be difficult to detect on a case-by-case basis."
 Hibbs, 538 U.S. at 736.
 Prison officials' failure to make reasonable accommodations to the rigid enforcement of seemingly neutral criteria - especially the types of accommodations and adjustments that are made for non-disabled inmates - can often mask just such invidious, but difficult to prove, discrimination.
 At the same time, given the history and persistence of unconstitutional treatment in the administration of public services, the statute appropriately casts a skeptical eye over decisions made "because of" or "on the basis of disability."